zefrenchwan/scrutateur/README.md

 * set password
 * display current user name
 * add user (needs admin role) and delete user (root only)
+* display roles for user (admin)

 ## Architecture

 1. endpoints are either unprotected (login and status) or protected (with an auth check mechanism and access to pages are based on roles)
 2. Storage for auth is based on a relational database.
-3. Although not used, a redis cache is provided
+3. Although not used, a redis cache is provided and may be set to active via a configuration mode

 ### Dependencies